davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 #### Assignment
-As you know,  the `ls` UNIX command lists all files and directories in a given directory.
+As you may already know,  the `ls` UNIX command lists all files and directories in a given directory.
 Your task is to write a recursive version of the `ls` command so that it not only lists all files/directories in the current working directory, but also traverses all subdirectories.
-On top of the recursive descent into subdirectories, your version of `ls` can also perform a search.
+On top of the recursive descent into subdirectories, your version of `ls` must also also be able to perform a filename search.

 ###### Starter Code